Self-paced

 Step 1: Create a Git repository

-To integrate something into Render we must first have created a Git repository.
+To integrate something into Render, we must first have to create a Git repository.
 The Git we are going to generate in this lesson can be found here, which is derived from 4Geeks' Machine Learning Template.

 Step 2: Create a basic application

 We will now generate a simple application using the Flask library.
-In the src directory, we create a new file named hello.py which we will modify with the following code:
+In the src directory, we create a new file named app.py which we will modify with the following code:

 1from flask import Flask 2app = Flask(__name__) 3 4@app.route("/") 5def hello_world(): 6 return "Hello, World!"